Are You Entitled to a Property Tax Exemption?

-Additional Exemption for Limited-Income Seniors 65 Years and Older - Must be 65 years old or older on January 1st and receive homestead exemption; must have an adjusted household income not exceeding approximately $27,030, which is adjusted annually based on the Consumer Price Index, and provided to the Property Appraiser's office by the Department of Revenue in mid-January each year.
+Additional Exemption for Limited-Income Seniors 65 Years and Older - Must be 65 years old or older on or by January 1st of the current tax year and receive homestead exemption; must have an adjusted household income not exceeding an amount determined annually by the Department of Revenue based on the Consumer Price Index (this amount is provided to the Property Appraiser's office by the Department of Revenue in mid-January each year).
 An initial application must be filed with the Property Appraiser's office together with a copy of the prior year's Federal income tax returns if filed, and any wage and earning statements (W-2, 1099); an annual affirmation of income is required.

 Reduction in Assessment for Living Quarters of Parents or Grandparents ("Granny Flat") Property must have an existing homestead exemption; construction or reconstruction of the quarters must be properly permitted; the occupant of the quarters must be a parent or grandparent of the owner; the occupant must be at least 62 years old and permanently reside on the property on or before January 1st of the year in which the reduction is requested; and the occupant cannot receive any benefits in any other county or state based on permanent residency.
 An initial application must be filed with the Property Appraiser's office, together with plans, permits and certificate of occupancy; an annual affirmation is required.